keeporsweep/keeporsweep-twitter/README.md

 - [x] Right now you need to consent via the checkbox "Really delete on sweep", unchecked by default in this early stage.
 Eventually we should remove that and just activate it.
 - [x] "Log out" on the bottom or at the end only logs you out of the app, but not out of Twitter. → Now opens the Twitter log out page in a new tab.
 - [ ] People don’t know their passwords.
 We could possibly have a fallback where you just put in your username, and swept Tweets are added onto a list you could mail to yourself at the end.
-- [ ] Improve algorithm as described above, so it works well for people with few Tweets as well as many.

 ### 📑 Enhancements
 - [ ] People in the audience have difficulty reading the Tweets: Needs a bigger screen for presentation, external monitor or even projector.
 Vertical monitor would be perfect for display of Tweet embed.